-Freshwater shortage in the Middle East and North Africa (MENA) is posing a serious threat to economic growth, social cohesion, peace and political stability.
+Freshwater shortage in the MENA region is posing a serious threat to economic growth, social cohesion, peace and political stability.
 Furthermore, today’s freshwater usage does not account for its present and future availability but rather is based on sectoral and geographical competing consumption needs.
 To make matters worse, this already dire situation is being exacerbated by the rapidly changing climate.
 Climate change affects water resources by its profound impact on water quantity, variability, timing, form, and intensity of precipitation.

 The MENA region, in particular, is highly vulnerable to the disruptive climate change effects because countries within this region are unarguably among the most water-stressed worldwide, with water availability per capita well below the global average.
 In addition, most MENA countries belong to a critical combination of low rainfall and high spatial and temporal rainfall variability, with Lebanon being better off among the group in terms of precipitation, and Qatar being worst off in terms of both precipitation and rainfall variability.

 How Climate Change Affects Water Resources

 Warmer temperatures increase the rate of evaporation of water into the atmosphere, in effect increasing the atmosphere’s capacity to “hold” water.
 This causes earlier and shorter runoff seasons and increases dry seasons.
 Increased evaporation also decreases soil moisture levels, which in turn increases the frequency of droughts, and increases the likelihood of desertification.
 In addition, a decrease in soil moisture also lowers infiltration rates, consequently reducing underground aquifer recharge rate.